 Chateau Larrivet Haut Brion Vineyard, Terroir, Grapes, Winemaking

 The 72-hectare vineyard of Chateau Larrivet Haut Brion has 61 hectares planted to 55% Merlot, 40% Cabernet Sauvignon and 5% Cabernet Franc for the red wine grape varieties.
 This shows a marked reduction in the Cabernet Sauvignon, an increase in the Merlot, and new plantings of Cabernet Franc in the vines since the mid-1990s.

 The vineyard is planted to produce both red and white Bordeaux wine grapes.
-For the white wine grape varieties, 11 hectares are planted to 60% Sauvignon Blanc and 40% Semillon.
-Although there are some Muscadelle grape vines planted in their vineyards as well.
+For the white wine grape varieties, 11 hectares of vines are planted to 60% Sauvignon Blanc and 40% Semillon.
+Although there are some Muscadelle grapevines planted in their vineyards as well.

 The white wine grape vines are kept at an average of 20 years of age.
 During the mid-1990s, the white wine grapes were planted in an even 50% ratio, which as you can see, has been changed over the years.

 The terroir at Chateau Larrivet Haut Brion is a mixture of gravel and sandy soils.
 The vines are maintained at an average of 25 years of age.

 To produce the red wines of Chateau Larrivet Haut Brion, vinification takes place in stainless steel vats.
 Malolactic fermentation takes place in vat.
 The wine is aged in a combination of 70% new, French oak barrels and 24 large, clay amphora jars for between 15 and 18 months before bottling.